robblanco/robblanco.github.io/proofware.md

 certain guarantees to the programs they manipulate, such as correctness of translation or useful security properties.

-* Recently, I am giving plentiful thought to the proof assistant [Abella](http://abella-prover.org/): both in relatively self-contained but useful features and technical improvements; and in large, ongoing modifications to the kernel of the system.
+* I have given plenty of thought to the proof assistant [Abella](http://abella-prover.org/), both in relatively self-contained but useful features and technical improvements, and in large, ongoing modifications to the kernel of the system.
+More broadly, I am working on the design of elegant and programmable tactical languages for proof automation, extending their applicability to the Coq proof assistant.

 * Many smaller projects are directly related to the declared goal of ProofCert of universal production, communication (i.e., reuse) and checking (i.e.,